 Therefore, when selecting comparator companies, the Company tries to find other publicly-traded companies within the same sector and at the same (or greater) capitalization levels.
 These comparators are used to ensure the amount and mix of compensation potential for satisfactory performance are commensurate with the position held by the NEO in order to attract and retain the best people for the Corporation.

-In addition to Magna Corporation, the Company selected the following companies for comparative purposes:
+In addition to Magna Corporation, the Company selected the several other comparator corporations which are listed at page 28 of this document.